-U.S. citizens are encouraged to enroll in the Smart Traveler Enrollment Program (STEP) through the U.S. Department of State in order to receive alerts on emergencies and disasters for your destination and to provide them with your trip details and contact information.
-Non-U.S. citizens should register with their country’s embassy in the destination country or countries.
+U.S. citizens are encouraged to enroll in the Smart Traveler Enrollment Program (STEP) through the U.S. Department of State to receive alerts on emergencies and disasters for your destination and to provide them with your trip details and contact information.
+Non-U.S. citizens should register with their country's embassy in the destination country.

 Items & Equipment